Horseshoe Cienega Lake

 Horseshoe Cienega Lake is a lake in the White Mountains of eastern Arizona.
-It is the one of the area's most popular fishing lakes due to its productivity and convenience to the main highway State Route 260.
+It is one of the area's most popular fishing lakes due to its productivity and convenience to the main highway State Route 260.
 The lake is in Apache County.
 As the lake is on the Fort Apache Indian Reservation, permits must be acquired in nearby Hon-Dah for all activities at the lake including fishing, camping and hiking.

 Location

 Horseshoe Cienega Lake sits at 8,100 ft on the Fort Apache Indian Reservation.
 The lake turnoff is approximately 20 mi from Pinetop-Lakeside in the west and approximately 25 mi from Eagar to the east.
 The main parking area and boat launch are about a mile (1.6 km) south of State Route 260, and are accessed by a well-maintained dirt road.
 Unlike many of the high-altitude White Mountain lakes, Horseshoe Cienega Lake is accessible year-round.
 Ice fishing is possible when the lake freezes over, typically from late-November until mid-April.
 The average high temperature at the lake in January is 42 F compared to an average high of 75 F in July while the average low temperature in January is 7 F compared to average low of 44 F in July.